soverenio/docs/docs/integration/event-objects.md

 6. `event_type`: The [specific type](#event-types) of the event.
 Helps in identifying the concrete nature of the event.

-7. `data_types`: An array of strings that specify the [types of data](../data-model/) involved in the event.
+7. `data_types`: An array of strings that specify the [detected data types](../data-model/) involved in the event.

-8.  `event_triggered_by`: A string that indicates the asset that violated the policy, resulting in the event.
+8.  `event_triggered_by`: A string identifying the asset causing the event due to a policy violation.
 It can be `sending` or `receiving`.

     1. `sending`: The event is triggered by the sender of the data.